Mande languages: Relation to Niger-Congo

 Mande does not share the morphology characteristic of most of the Niger–Congo family, such as the noun-class system.
-Nor are there many recognized cognates in core vocabulary between Mande and Niger-Congo.
 Accordingly, Dimmendaal (2008) argues that the evidence for inclusion is slim, and that for now Mande is best considered an independent family.
 The same view is held by Güldemann (2018).

 Without definitively concluding that Mande is or is not a member of Niger–Congo, Vydrin (2016) notes that proto-Mande basic vocabulary fits relatively well with Niger–Congo, and that typological criteria such as the absence of a noun-class system should not be taken as probative; he notes that "If the position of Mande within Niger-Congo is confirmed...
 Mande will certainly represent the most ancient branching of the phylum".
 Blench regards it as an early branch that diverged before the noun-class morphology developed.
 Dwyer (1998) compared it with other branches of Niger–Congo and finds that they form a coherent family, with Mande being the most divergent of the branches he considered.
 A preliminary study from 2024 suggests that a relationship between the Mande and Atlantic-Congo branches is plausible based on reconstructed lexical items.

+Pozdniakov and Vydrin (2026) identified 180 cognates between Proto-Mande and Proto-Bantu, ranked by reliability, alongside 27 additional Proto-Mande roots with cognates in other Niger-Congo families.
+Furthermore, the authors tentatively established regular sound correspondences for Proto-Mande and Proto-Bantu initial consonants, while advancing systematic arguments supporting a genealogical relationship between Mande and Bantu: